Marketing career path: from specialist to CMO

 Step 2: Marketing director

-Marketing directors are strategists tasked with driving growth and engagement across all channels.
-Their role is to build brand awareness, strengthen the strategic position of brands, and increase purchase intention by leading a team of writers, designers, account managers, SEO specialists, marketing specialists and marketing managers.
+Their role is to build brand awareness, strengthen the strategic position of brands and increase customers’ purchase intention by leading a team of writers, designers, account managers, search engine optimisation (SEO) specialists, marketing specialists and marketing managers.

-Skills: Marketing directors need skills to influence and empower the marketing team to deliver campaigns that drive results.
-These abilities include, but are not limited to:
+Skills: Marketing directors need skills in influencing and empowering the marketing team to deliver campaigns that drive results.
+These abilities include skills in the following areas:

-• Leadership & people management
+• Leadership and people management

 • Strategic thinking